What happens when disaster finally stikes?

 Roughly about one out of five homeless people in a given area live out of their cars.
 In fact, the sight of RVs and vans with people living inside has become a common occurrence in the largest cities of the world.

 The trick to living in your car with relative peace is finding locations which can accommodate you for extended periods of time with relatively high security.

 Consider the parking lots of 24-hour stores that have an unofficial policy of allowing vans, motor homes and trailers to camp overnight.
-The CCTV surveillance at these stores is usually a great deterrent for crime meaning you will be relatively safe.
-Other great locations include
+The CCTV surveillance at these stores is usually a great deterrent for thieves, meaning you will be relatively safe.
+Other great locations include: